 {% endarchiveList %}

-Here,forloop.CounterIt will output numbers (1, 2, 3…), which we match with an empty string''performingaddOperation, the purpose is to ensureforloop.CounterTreated as a string for concatenation, thus generatingpost-item-1/post-item-2And other class names.
-Of course, according to AnQiCMSaddThe flexibility of the filter, even if directly{{ 'post-item-'|add:forloop.Counter }}The number will also be automatically converted to a string for concatenation, with the same effect.
+here,forloop.CounterIt will output numbers (1, 2, 3…), which we will combine with an empty string''performaddOperation is to ensureforloop.CounterTreated as a string for concatenation, thus generatedpost-item-1/post-item-2Class names such as.
+Of course, according to AnQiCMSaddThe flexibility of the filter, even if directly{{ 'post-item-'|add:forloop.Counter }}It will also automatically convert numbers to strings for concatenation, the effect is the same.

 Scenario two: Combine multiple conditions and data to concatenate complex class names

-Suppose our requirement is:
+Assuming our requirement is:

-We can write template code like this:
+We can write the template code like this:

 `twig {% archive